leerob/comprs/README.md

 A minimal-dependency, high-performance image compression library written in Rust.

+This is a work-in-progress and exploration of coding agents.

 ## Features

 - **Zero runtime dependencies by default** - All compression algorithms implemented from scratch